labsyspharm/harvardtissueatlas/README.md

 ```
 yarn build
 ```
 ⚠️ **IMPORTANT:** If any changes are made to the javascript files - or if the dev workflow is used (even without js file changes) - be sure to run the build script before pushing updates to GitHub.
 This optimizes / minimizes the javascript bundle for production usage.
 If you do not plan to make updates to the javascript files, there is no need to install the workflow files or to run the dev workflow.
 If only using the local jekyll server (via `bundle exec jekyll serve`), there is no need to re-build the javascript before pushing files to GitHub.
 All other site build processes (page rendering, Sass processing, etc) is handled by the GitHub Pages rendering system.
+Note that as of the initial site build, GitHub Pages uses Ruby version 2.7.4, and Jekyll 3.9.3.